Sensex, Nifty resume upmove; key factors behind strong surge - BusinessToday

 He added that this trend of primary market investments by FIIs has been a consistent source of profit and is likely to continue.
 Several factors may support further FII buying, including the narrowing valuation gap between India and other markets, improving earnings momentum, record Diwali sales signalling robust consumption and potential progress on a trade deal between India and the US.

-Buying interest in select heavyweights such as Reliance Industries Ltd, Bharti Airtel, HDFC Bank, State Bank of India (SBI), ITC Ltd and Axis Bank lifted the indices higher.
+Buying interest in select heavyweights such as Reliance Industries Ltd, Bharti Airtel, HDFC Bank, State Bank of India (SBI), ITC Ltd, Axis Bank and Tata Consultancy Services (TCS) lifted the indices higher.

-Investor wealth, as suggested by the BSE market capitalisation (m-cap), rose Rs 2.65 lakh crore to Rs 471.58 lakh crore today compared with a valuation of Rs 468.92 lakh crore recorded during the previous session.
+Investor wealth, as suggested by the BSE market capitalisation (m-cap), rose around Rs 3 lakh crore to Rs 471.92 lakh crore today compared with a valuation of Rs 468.92 lakh crore recorded during the previous session.